GUARDIANS-infrastructure/Project2B-artefacts/README.md

 # Project2B-artefacts
-This is a repository for artefacts for GUARDIANS Project 2B led by AAF
+This repository contains project artefacts such as user stories and diagrams for GUARDIANS Project 2B coordinated by AAF and Australian BioCommons.